felipelavinz/codemirror-for-post-editor/readme.txt

 2. The editor opens on a big and wide dialog, so you can focus on your code

 == Changelog ==

+= 0.3 =

+* Updated CodeMirror version to 3.2.0
+* Fixed z-index issues with the new WordPress image library (and... using the new library methods instead of the old uploader)

 = 0.2.1 =